• Skip to primary navigation

 It is eaten in many South Asian and Middle Eastern countries and though the recipe may slightly vary in every region, the key ingredients will always be the same.

-In India, Hindus make it especially during Basant Panchami, a festival to celebrate the arrival of the spring season.
-On this day, people wear yellow clothes and eat yellow food to emulate the yellow mustard flowers which bloom in the fields during the season.
+In India, Hindus make it, especially during Basant Panchami, a festival to celebrate the arrival of the spring season.
+On this day, people wear yellow clothes and eat yellow food to emulate the yellow mustard flowers that bloom in the fields during the season.

 • Don't overcook the rice in this dish otherwise, they will turn mushy and spoil the dessert.